All Episodes

 It was televised all throughout Pennsylvania.

-Uh and Santorum did not run away from President Bush, and he did not run away from the Iraq war, and he did not run away from the surveillance program on terrorists and so forth.
+And Santorum did not run away from President Bush, and he did not run away from the Iraq war.

 And he forced Casey to admit that he supported the program.

-We'll get to that as I say in just a second.
+We'll get to that, as I say, in just a second.

 I don't even remember what paper it was in.

-It was not a not a major publication.
+It was not a major publication.

-And I said, What a crock.
+And I said, what a crock.

 Well, then over the weekend, here comes this story about Hillary maybe not running for president.

-We got a column by Susan Estris today saying, well, that may not be so bad because there are other women that may be better than Hillary, and it is time for a woman, and I'm part of a group that's trying to get women elected to real offices of real power.
+We got a column by Susan Estras today saying, well, that may not be so bad because there are other women that may be better than Hillary, and it is time for a woman.

-if they're not going to take it and they're not even going to get close, then it may lend credence to the notion of Hillary backing out of the presidential race in order to stay in the Senate and be the uh Democrat leader in the Senate.
+if they're not going to take it and they're not even going to get close, then it may lend credence to the notion of Hillary backing out of the presidential race in order to stay in the Senate and be the Democrat leader in the Senate.

-Her decision to take a leadership slot, if this happens, may be in part determined by the outcome of the Lieberman race in Connecticut, say advisors to uh Hillary Clinton.
+Her decision to take a leadership slot, if this happens, may be in part determined by the outcome of the Lieberman race in Connecticut, say advisors to Hillary Clinton.

 It might be easier and more appealing for her to become leader of the party in the Senate.

-I'm not sure I believed this.
+Now, I'm not sure I believe this.

 One of the reasons is I know her husband can't wait to get back and live in the White House.